 'Partnership working with support groups.'
 This webinar demonstrates the positive benefits that support groups can bring to forums and help you to build strong partnerships, strengthened links and increased engagement.
 Download the presentation of the webinar. recording

 'Reach out a little further' presented by trainer Lorraine Pattison along with Steph and Jacqui from Bolton Parent Carer Consortium.
 This webinar looks at building an inclusive and credible forum.
 Download the presentation from the day [PDF].
 An FAQ document will be available shortly.

 'Making Your Case', presented by Barbara Wilson, Contact a Family associate, and Kulwinder Bola, Chair of Luton Parent Carer Forum.
 This webinar enables forums to use a range of evidence gathering tools to effectively influence commissioners, planners and providers.
-Download the presentation from the day along with the following useful supporting documents: sources of information [DOC], jargon busting [DOC], forum checklist [DOC], creating a survey [DOC], Q&A from the webinar [DOC], traffic light action plan [DOC], NPC report on how charities can use qualitative research [PDF].
+Download the presentation from the day along with the following useful supporting documents: sources of information [DOC], jargon busting [DOC], forum checklist [DOC], creating a survey [DOC], traffic light action plan [DOC], NPC report on how charities can use qualitative research [PDF].

 Active Members' with Sue Mennear and Leonie from South

 analysing your forum's current strengths and weaknesses in building

 active members; learn what's worked from forums across the country;